Rmariner25/Python_Django_file_sharing_system-/README.md

    python manage.py runserver
    ```

-6. Copy the url http://127.0.0.1:8000 and paste it in your web browser's address bar.
+6. Now, copy the url http://127.0.0.1:8000 and paste it in your web browser's address bar.

 ### Superuser: